Below are some of our Frequently Asked Questions:

 Can I pay you a deposit to start work and pay you the rest when my website is done?

 We realize that many design firms operate this way.
 However, all of our Web Design and Project Consulting work is billed in advance with a pre-paid retainer of time.
 You can choose as few as four hours at a time, or you can purchase larger blocks of time (12 hours or 20 hours) at a discounted rate.
 All of your pre-paid time is tracked transparently in our Client Portal Page, providing you complete and real-time viewing of your remaining time.
-Smaller 4-hour blocks of time carry a one year expiration.
-Larger blocks of time (12 or more hours) when purchased in advance – do not expire, and time is only deducted when work is completed.
+All of our time blocks of time carry a one year expiration.

 I really don't like my web designer right now.
 Can I work with you instead?